zhrandell/Seattle_Aquarium_CCR_analytical_resources/README.md

 * Code can be found [here](https://github.com/zhrandell/Seattle_Aquarium_ROV_telemetry_imagery_analysis/tree/main/code).

 * Megan Williams, Seattle Aquarium Research Technician, is leading the expansion of [this](https://experience.arcgis.com/experience/b11daaa83ff045f1a9d88b2b926e1f75) existing bull kelp habitat suitability model.
-More resources will be linked here shortly.
+A draft web version of our expanded habitat suitability model can be found [here](https://experience.arcgis.com/experience/17d4311a53454108a1196b90bd236547/page/Map/).

-* To view all code and resources necessary to simulate ROV-derived data (i.e., to simulate data from CoralNet and VIAME), see [Seattle_Aquarium_CCR_benthic_taxa_simulation](https://github.com/zhrandell/Seattle_Aquarium_CCR_benthic_taxa_simulation)
+* To view all code and resources necessary to simulate ROV-derived data (i.e., to simulate data from CoralNet and VIAME), see [Seattle_Aquarium_CCR_benthic_taxa_simulation](https://github.com/zhrandell/Seattle_Aquarium_CCR_benthic_taxa_simulation).

 * As an example of our manual annotations in VIAME for invertebrates and fish from the downward-facing ROV camera, see [here](https://viame.kitware.com/#/viewer/65f9a6c9481fe4ee851404f1).